-From dealing with the natural effects of aging, to helping those who suffer from certain diseases or disorders, a physiotherapist has the expertise to create an effective treatment plan that can aid in the prevention of injury, as well habilitation and rehabilitation.
+From dealing with the natural effects of aging to helping those who suffer from certain diseases or disorders, a physiotherapist has the expertise to create an effective treatment plan that can aid in the prevention of injury, as well as habilitation and rehabilitation.

 The Benefits of Physiotherapy

-A physiotherapist delivers patient focused treatment that results in a reduction, or even a complete elimination, of pain.
+A physiotherapist delivers patient-focused treatment that results in a reduction, or even complete elimination, of pain.
 If followed correctly, a physiotherapist’s treatment plan can even aid in the prevention of a variety of injuries.

 What does Physiotherapy include?